 - The quality of life of a patient with cancer is severely hindered.

 - Studies have found disturbances in the domains of sleep, mood, employment, finance, and anxiety levels.

 - All these factors contribute to a decline in socio-occupational functioning.

 - Cancer chemotherapy can itself result in secondary depression.

 - It is advisable to liaise with a psychiatrist for assessment and appropriate intervention.

 - The aphorism prevention is better than cure is very apt with regard to cancer.
-A healthy lifestyle offsets what are called ''bad genes'', and turns on ''good genes''.
+A healthy lifestyle offsets what is called ''bad genes," and turns on ''good genes."

 - Studies have consistently shown that the only way to prolong longevity after the age of forty is via caloric restriction.

 - US based preventive medicine expert Dr. Dean Ornish in his seminal work on the prevention of cancer has categorically stated that a healthy lifestyle turns off the bad genes and switches on the good genes.

 - He advocates a plant-based diet, adequate sleep, curbing stress, spending more time with family, and having good interpersonal relationships as the necessary wherewithal to prevent and combat cancer.